jckouame/EclipseTrainingSlides/tracecompass/slides.md

 title: Event Provider

 - Event providers have the capability of handling event requests.
-- Ofen implemented in pair with ITmfTrace in each trace type
+- Often implemented in pair with `ITmfTrace` in each trace type
 - Of note, `getNext()` provides the next event in the trace

 <center><image src="images/tracecompass_tmfeventprodider_class.png"/></center>